 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 Brick construction with a render finish.
-Adjacent flashings appear to be formed in lead.
+The adjacent flashings are formed in lead.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe

-Roofing including roof space and reasonable to do so.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched and overlaid with tiles.

-There is also a flat roof covering the entrance vestibule which is overlaid with felt or similar materials.
-I was able to inspect the roof space and gained access from a hatch within one of the first floor bedrooms.
-The roof is built of timber trusses and boarded over with sarking material.
-Insulation material is laid between the ceiling joists.
+Roofing including roof space I was able to partially inspect the roof space and gained access from a door within the first floor landing cupboard.
+The roof is built of timber trusses and boarded over with fibreboard sarking.
+Insulation material is laid between and over the ceiling joists.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of PVC material, consisting of half round gutters discharging into round downpipes.
+Rainwater units are of PVC material consisting of ogee style gutters discharging into box downpipes.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls are of cavity brick/blockwork construction with an external finish of render and synthetic stone.
-There are sub floor ventilators to lower walls.
+The outer walls are of brick cavity construction having a render and pointed synthetic stonework external finish.
+A damp proof course is not visible, however, I would anticipate a building of its age to have a PVC or bitumen damp proof membrane.
+There are sub-floor ventilators to lower walls and there is evidence of cavity wall insulation.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and the external door are of uPVC double glazed type.
-There are uPVC fascia/soffit boards.
+Windows and the external doors are of UPVC double glazed type.
+There are UPVC fascias and soffit boards.

-External decorations Visually inspected.
-External decoration has a painted finish.
+External decorations None.

 Conservatories / porches None.

 Communal areas None.

 Garages and permanent outbuildings Visually inspected.

-There is an attached garage of brick construction with a flat roof covering which is overlaid with felt or similar material.
+There is a brick integral garage which has been sub-divided into a garden store and utility room.

 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front and rear of the property, these being laid out in grass, concrete paving, stone chips and timber decking. here is a driveway to the side of the property.
-Boundary divisions are marked by hedging.
+There are garden grounds to the front, side and rear of the property, these being laid out in grass and concrete paving.
+Boundary divisions are marked by timber fencing, post/wire fencing and hedging.
+There is a driveway to the front of the property.

 Ceilings Visually inspected from floor level.
 Ceilings are of plasterboard material.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of masonry construction finished in plaster.
-There are timber wall finishes.
+Internal walls are partly of masonry construction finished in plaster and partly of timber stud construction finished in plasterboard.
+There are PVC wall finishes to the shower rooms and tiled wall finishes to the kitchen.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is partly of suspended timber construction and partly of solid concrete construction.
-I was unable to inspect the sub floor area.
+Flooring is of suspended timber construction consisting of what I assume to be tongue and groove boards laid over timber joists.